 A key feature of the team's work is to place a strong emphasis on training and raising awareness in the community.
 Over the past year they have provided targeted training in hotels, pubs, clubs and bars, fast food venues, as well as to taxi drivers, health organisations and schools.

 In March 2019 a Child Sexual Exploitation Awareness Day took place in Warwickshire.
-The issue is so important that the opportunity was taken to extend that to a week of activity to help raise the profile and understanding among the public of this horrific crime.
+The issue is so important that the opportunity was taken to extend that to a week of activity to help raise the

 Child Sexual Exploitation